SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name:
+- Name: Aman Singhal
-- Username:
+- Username: trock3338
-- Message:
+- Message: I am Full-stack developer and i love contributing to open source projects, this one is for hacktoberFest.